With craft beer becoming as sophisticated and diverse as wine, it’s not surprising to see craft…

 The flute is among the most prominent beer glass types with its signature long, thin body that flares upwards.
 This design traps beer bubbles in one place and,as a result, ensures that the carbonation doesn’t dissipate too early.
 This isperfect for most lagers with their signature effervescence.
 Furthermore, the fluteprovides a quick release to beer volatiles, providing an intense aroma.

-Enjoy this glass when pouring bocks, lager, lambics, and light lagers.
+Enjoy this glass when pouring bocks, ales and lagers, lambics, and light lagers.

 Our recommendation: Warsteiner Stemmed Fluted Beer Glass